Billie Reed: 1992–99

-2002–08
+2002–2008

 Hope's disdain for Billie only grew over time.
 When Billie returns to Salem in 2002 and joins the police force, it only gets worse.
 Billie swears her motives are pure and not to create more trouble for Bo and Hope.
 She has a short-lived relationship with Jack Deveraux that never really gets off the ground.
-However her real reason for returning is to cause more problems for Bo and Hope.
+However, her real reason for returning is to cause more problems for Bo and Hope.
 She assists Larry Welch in kidnapping Hope and Zack because she believes Larry is working for the ISA.
 However, she can't stand seeing what this was doing to Bo and when she goes to stand up against Larry, he shoots her.
-Fortunately she survives and leaves Salem when she is released from the hospital in early 2003 to join the ISA in London.
+Fortunately, she survives and leaves Salem when she is released from the hospital in early 2003 to join the ISA in London.

-When the Salem stalker murders began she has a message for Bo saying she knows who the killer is but she goes missing along that same time.
+When the Salem stalker murders begin, she has a message for Bo saying she knows who the killer is but she goes missing around that same time.

 When Bo helps rescue the victims of the Salem Stalker, he bumps into Billie on the mysterious island.
 Together they help rescue the others, and upon their return to Salem, Billie makes the shocking discovery that their daughter Georgia, who she thought had died in childbirth, is still alive.
 In fact, she is Chelsea Benson, one of Abby Deveraux's friends.
 When Chelsea's adoptive parents are killed in a car accident, Billie reveals the truth and has Chelsea move in with her.